 Check all future open milestones for completed issues.
 Anything that is completed will be included in this release so change its milestone to the current release.

 AssemblyFileVersion are set in

-src\extension\Properties\AssemblyInfo.cs and should match the version in
+src\extension\Properties\AssemblyInfo.cs and should match the

 build.cake.
 These values are normally incremented after a release, but should be checked.